Lauren-Akhidenor/Cost-Benefit-Analysis-Cabbage/README.md

 ## 📖 **Overview**

 This project focuses on evaluating the impact of mycorrhizal fungi application on cabbage (*Brassica oleracea*) cultivation, with an emphasis on both sustainable agriculture and economic feasibility.
 Cabbage is a key crop in Kenya’s agriculture, contributing to national food security and economic growth.
-This study explores a biological soil amendment—mycorrhizal inoculant—as a strategy to improve plant growth, resilience, and economic feasibility.
+This study explores a biological soil amendment (mycorrhizal inoculant) as a strategy to improve plant growth, resilience, and economic feasibility.

 -----